Thorverton: Public houses

 The Exeter Inn on Bullen Street and the Bell Inn on Dinneford Street were built in the early 19th century.
 The Exeter Inn was built as 'The Wellington' (honouring the recent victory in 1815 at the Battle of Waterloo), but was known locally as 'West's House' after the owner Mr Walter Western.
 It was renamed 'The Exeter' on 17 December 1861 when the pub became a station for parcels to the city.
 The hanging sign on the front elevation denotes the City of Exeter's Coat of Arms.
 The pub was purchased on 1 February 1897 for the sum of £950 by Wm Hancock & Sons (Wiveliscombe) Ltd. It has been independently owned by the Mann family since just after the Second World War.

 It contains a 28-foot deep well in the centre of the bar built from local stone and fed from local springs maintaining a level of 4 – 5 feet.
 More recently the well has been known to have been used for the cool storage of beers.

-The Exeter Inn sports an impressive collection of antique firearms on its walls; a collection started by Jack Mann and continued by the current landlord.
+The Exeter Inn has a collection of antique firearms on its walls; a collection started by Jack Mann and continued by the current landlord.

 The Bell Inn was rebuilt entirely after fire destroyed its earlier incarnation but has now closed for business.
 Its name is derived from its position opposite Thorverton Church.

 Of the 'lost' inns, the 'Royal Oak' was situated at the junction of Bullen Street and The Bury, where Berry House now stands.
 The name was applied after the Restoration of Charles II to commemorate his flight during the Civil War.
 It is likely that its name prior to that was The Cornish Chough.
 The fifth inn in the village was located east of the Thorverton Arms at Acorn House (now a private residence).
 The hatch to the beer cellar is still visible.
 In addition to these, there are also hints of a Stag Inn in the 18th century and a Ship Inn in the 19th century, both within The Bury.